Solana trading bots guide (2026 edition)

 Choose your tech stack

-Rust gives you more low-level control and performance, especially if you’re building a validator-adjacent bot or want full control over memory and latency.
+Most Solana bots in 2026 are written in TypeScript or Rust.
+TypeScript is easier to start with—thanks to libraries like @solana/web3.js, Jito-ts, and shyft.
+Rust gives you more low-level control and performance, especially if you're building a validator-adjacent bot or want full control over memory and latency.

-• Real-time Redis or in-memory state cache (for quick reaction logic);
+• Real-time Redis or in-memory state cache for quick reaction logic

-• A way to parse Solana logs, transactions, and slots.
+• A way to parse Solana logs, transactions, and slots

-Use private RPCs—or get left behind
+Use private RPCsor get left behind

+This is where most bots fall apart.
 If your bot is reading pool changes, swap instructions, or token listings from a public RPC, you're already late.
-You’re getting filtered, rate-limited, and de-prioritized during congestion.
+You're getting filtered, rate-limited, and de-prioritized during congestion.

 Key RPC features to use: